-TE TUMU WHAKAATA TAONGA | NEW ZEALAND FILM COMMISSION Annual Report - 2020/21 capacity.
+Soundstage space was in strong demand and the NZFC contributed to a Cabinet paper outlining potential options to increase New Zealand's stage capacity.
 Private, local and central government investment has seen new studio builds underway in Auckland and Wellington with stages ready for productions to base in from early to mid-2022.
 Potential studio developments were under discussion in Christchurch, Queenstown and Rotorua.
-In addition, engagement with the major US studios and streamers was initiated to scope interest in anchor tenancies/ project pipelines to support New Zealand's stage infrastructure expansion.
+In addition, engagement with the major US studios and streamers was initiated to scope interest in anchor tenancies/project pipelines to support New Zealand's stage infrastructure expansion.
 Studios indicated their preference for maintaining a production-by-production approach although most considered significant incentives could support long-term partnerships and investments to be made.